 FHA Title I Property Improvement Loans

-Fixed interest rates, usually lower than personal loans.
+Fixed interest rates are usually lower than those of personal loans.

 No need for large home equity.